The Kurkh Monoliths – The Stele of Shalmaneser III (Part 2)

 Black Kurkh Monolith

-The Bible records Jehu being instructed by Elisha through “one of the sons of the prophets” (II Kings 10:1) to make an end of the House of Ahab and that he was being anointed as king of Israel.
-Jehu followed through on the order, taking the throne of Israel by force from Jehoram (Joram), killing both he and his mother Jezebel in the process.
+The Bible records Jehu being instructed by Elisha through “one of the sons of the prophets” (II Kings 10:1) to make an end to the House of Ahab and that he was being anointed as king of Israel.
+Jehu followed through on the order, taking the throne of Israel by force from Jehoram (Joram), killing both he and his mother, Jezebel, in the process.
 He also kills Ahaziah, king of Judah, at the same time.
 Jehu went on to attempt to purge the land of Baal worship.
 Soon after this, it appears that Jehu decided to side with Assyria, who was advancing to take Damascus from King Hazael.
 The Biblical history involving Jehu can be read in II Kings 9-10.

 Jehu kneeling before the King of Assyria